Aquatic Species Restoration Plan

 Protecting Chehalis Basin Habitats Through Collaboration and Community

-The Aquatic Species Restoration Plan (ASRP) is a key component of the Chehalis Basin Strategy.
-The science-based plan is designed to improve and restore aquatic habitat in the Chehalis Basin, as well as protect communities and landscapes from the predicted increase in flooding disasters.
+The Aquatic Species Restoration Program (ASRP) is a key component of the Chehalis Basin Strategy.
+The science-based plan that supports ASRP is designed to improve and restore aquatic habitat in the Chehalis Basin, as well as protect communities and landscapes from the predicted increase in flooding disasters.

 The Chehalis Basin is made up of nearly 3,400 miles of streams and rivers that provide critical habitat to salmon, other native fish species, and Washington’s largest diversity of amphibians, including the federally endangered Oregon spotted frog.
 Both the Quinault and the Chehalis people are inseparably linked with the watershed, where they have stewarded salmon, steelhead, and other species and the habitat upon which they depend for thousands of years.
 For generations, people have also relied on the Basin’s fertile land for agriculture and timber harvest.